DeepPrune: Parallel Scaling without Inter-trace Redundancy: Experiments

 To better understand the impact of different truncation strategies on the judge model's performance, we conduct an ablation study on the number of extracted top tokens and reasoning words.
 The results are presented in Figure~\ref{fig:ablation_study}.
 Comparing Figure~\ref{fig:subfig_token} and Figure~\ref{fig:subfig_reasoning_word}, it is evident that using reasoning words as features generally yields higher AUROC scores and a more pronounced optimal point compared to using raw top tokens.
 This confirms our hypothesis that extracting semantically rich reasoning words provides a more effective representation for the judge model, leading to better prediction of answer equivalence.
 The optimal performance is often found at an intermediate number of features (e.g., 500 tokens or 25 reasoning words), suggesting a sweet spot where sufficient context is provided without introducing excessive noise.

 Besides, we analyze the trade-off between efficiency, answer diversity, and final accuracy by varying the redundancy threshold $\tau$ in DeepPrune (Table~\ref{tb:ablation_3}).
 The pass rate measures answer diversity after clustering, while accuracy reflects the voting outcome from the largest cluster.
 As $\tau$ decreases from 0.75 to 0.25, token consumption decreases significantly due to more aggressive pruning.
 However, this comes at the cost of reduced answer diversity, particularly on challenging problems.
 On AIME25, pass rate drops from 96.7\% to 70\% under greedy clustering, indicating that higher thresholds may prune valuable diverse reasoning paths.
-The majority voting accuracy shows the same trend.
-More analyses for this ablation are in Appendix~\ref{app:ans_diversity}.
+The majority voting accuracy shows the same trend and the threshold $\tau=0.5$ provides the best balance.